JetBrains/kotlin-web-site/docs/topics/reflection.md

 [//]: # (title: Reflection)

-_Reflection_ is a set of language and library features that allows for introspecting the structure of your own program at runtime.
+_Reflection_ is a set of language and library features that allows you to introspect the structure of your program at runtime.
-Kotlin makes functions and properties first-class citizens in the language, and introspecting them (for example, learning a name or a type of a property or function at runtime) is closely intertwined with simply using a functional or reactive style.
+Functions and properties are first-class citizens in Kotlin, and the ability to introspect them (for example, learning the name or the type of a property or function at runtime) is essential when using a functional or reactive style.

-> Kotlin/JS provides the limited support for reflection features.
+> Kotlin/JS provides limited support for reflection features.
 [Learn more about reflection in Kotlin/JS](js-reflection.md).
 >
 {type="note"}

 ## JVM dependency

-On the JVM platform, the runtime component required for using the reflection features is distributed as a separate artifact `kotlin-reflect.jar` in the Kotlin compiler distribution.
+On the JVM platform, the Kotlin compiler distribution includes the runtime component required for using the reflection features as a separate artifact, `kotlin-reflect.jar`.
 This is done to reduce the required size of the runtime library for applications that do not use reflection features.

 To use reflection in a Gradle or Maven project, add the dependency on `kotlin-reflect`:

 * In Gradle:

     <tabs group="build-script">